 In 2011, I created FLIP It Consulting, an educational consulting company where I focus on facilitating workshops, sharing strategies, and designing resources to support educators in creating engaging learning environments using the FLIP!

 What’s the FLIP?
 The FLIP is when you “Focus on your Learners by Involving them in the Process.”
 I’ve always offered a different perspective and interpretation of the flipped classroom model based on my own teaching philosophy, the work I’ve done with faculty over the past two decades, and how we design college courses.

 The FLIP means reversing how you design a learning environment so learners focus on higher-level learning outcomes to increase engagement and enhance learning during the class time.

 From June 2008-June 2015, I served as the Director of Graduate Teaching Programs and the Director of Graduate Student Professional Development in the Graduate School at North Carolina State University.

-I also serve as the Director of Graduate Professional Development and Teaching Programs at North Carolina State University.
-I lead a team of talented professionals who provide support, training, and resources for graduate students representing all colleges within the university.
-I specialize in designing programs for graduate teaching assistants and future faculty in their pursuit to become effective teachers in the college classroom.
+As part of the Preparing Future Leaders professional development initiative, I provided support, training, coaching, and resources for graduate students representing all colleges within the university.
+I specialized in designing programs for graduate teaching assistants and future faculty in their pursuit to become effective and engaging teachers in the college classroom.

-Prior to working in the Graduate School, I held every position (from intern to director!) in the teaching and learning center (recently re-named the Office of Faculty Development) in the Office of the Provost at NC State University.
-I designed and facilitated workshops for faculty and graduate students and provided individual consultations for faculty members, managed the center’s budget, developed new programs, coordinated the new faculty orientation, and provided leadership for a team of five full time employees and three part-time graduate student assistants.
+I designed and facilitated workshops for faculty and graduate students.
+I held individual consultations for faculty members, managed the center’s budget, developed new programs, coordinated the new faculty orientation, and provided leadership for a team of five full-time employees and three part-time graduate student assistants.
 I also worked closely with the center’s advisory board and coordinated efforts to recognize and reward teaching excellence across the university.